AvaAvarai/Villageworks/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements

+- Using the [Serpent](https://github.com/pkulchenko/serpent) serializer available under the MIT License.

 ---

 *Villageworks was created with LÖVE.
 For any issues or feedback, please submit through GitHub issues.*